|

 Description: |

 - Large Erickson equatorial monument dial.
 It consists of a disc of pink granite about 6 feet in diameter and 6 inches thick, tilted on edge to align with the earth's equator.
-The gnomon is an approximately 3 inches in diameter, made of a stainless steel rod piercing the disc at 90 degrees.
+The gnomon is a stainless steel rod approximately 3 inches in diameter, piercing the disc at 90 degrees.
 It supports the disc from below, and protrudes about 2-3 feet above the disc; far enough that it casts a shadow on the face of the disc all summer.
 Winter shadows fall on the back side of the dial, also engraved with hour lines.

 The original sundial was erected in 1941.
 Dean Babcock was associated with the late Stephen A. Ionides of Erickson Monument Co. in designing and setting various sundials in Colorado, including this one.
 When George Cranmer undertook to place a dial of Chinese tradition in Cranmer park, Dean helped Ionides to translate the Chinese characters into Arabic.
 The stone cutter was probably John Earl Hershberger.
 The dial was replaced with the current one March 21, 1966 after the original was dynamited by vandals.